chinesetones/site/docs/_posts/2023-04-03-the-best-pinyin-trainer-app.markdown

 The best part?
 As you improve in your listening, your pronunciation of tones will also level up — demonstrated by years and years of [language acquisition research](https://www.cambridge.org/core/journals/applied-psycholinguistics/article/abs/can-perception-training-improve-the-production-of-second-language-phonemes-a-metaanalytic-review-of-25-years-of-perception-training-research/57401D28450902EE96659AD10AA11488)!

+{% include note.html header="TIP" note="Training your listening is the best way to get better at both recognizing and producing tones." %}

 #### Practicing tones using your mobile phone ####

 There aren't a lot of great options out there when it comes to learning and practicing tones.
 Sure, you could watch YouTube videos repeatedly, but those quickly get boring after a while.
 Plus, you're only passively consuming media, not producing anything yourself.